-Academic Integrity Policy
+Academic Integrity Policies

-Academic Integrity (Senate Policy 49-20)
+Academic Integrity (Faculty Senate Policy 49-20)

 Definition and expectations: Academic integrity is the pursuit of scholarly activity in an open, honest and responsible manner.
 Academic integrity is a basic guiding principle for all academic activity at The Pennsylvania State University, and all members of the University community are expected to act in accordance with this principle.
 Consistent with this expectation, the University's Code of Conduct states that all students should act with personal integrity, respect other students' dignity, rights and property, and help create and maintain an environment in which all can succeed through the fruits of their efforts.